Harman Phoenix 200 Colour Film – First Impressions

 Harman Phoenix 200 is a brand-new ISO 200, C41 colour negative film.
-With high contrast and strong, visible grain, it is characterful, unmistakeably analogue and produces results unlike any other colour film.
+With high contrast and strong, visible grain, it is characterful, unmistakably analogue and produces results unlike any other colour film.

 Harman released Phoenix 200 35mm colour film on 1 December 2023.
 Phoenix 200 is a 35mm colour negative C41 film, described by Harman as: